opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/parse-json-processor.md

 ### Basic example

-You can test the JSON Processor with the previous configuration by using the following example.
+You can test the JSON processor with the previous configuration by using the following example.

 Run the pipeline and paste the following line into your console, then enter `exit` on a new line: